Spoilers For ‘The Young And The Restless’: It’s Complicated For Victoria And Billy

 Billy hopes that someday Victoria will want a wedding, but he’s happy enough doing things her way.
 Billy wants Victoria any way he can get her, and if that means living together with no marriage commitment, then he will do that.
 However, he’d like to do something to mark the occasion.
 The couple decides to throw an event to announce to everyone they’re back together.

-Billy begins to party plan, and Victoria wonders if he’s really okay with her decision.
+Billy begins to plan for the party, and Victoria wonders if he’s really okay with her decision.
 He assures her that he is, and they discuss ideas.
 Perhaps they should get some music from Devon (Bryton James) and Ana (Loren Lott), or perhaps they should do a destination party in Jamaica.
 The possibilities are endless, and they’re excited to move forward to create a wonderful and memorable day — kind of like a wedding or reception, but not.

 For now, Victoria and Billy are happy, and she’s not interested in having another wedding or marriage with Billy, but she does want a relationship with him.
 Hopefully, Billy will be satisfied with the way Victoria wants to live their lives together.